-The visual builder is a wonderful tool to help you map out and plan the logical flow of your Playbook, but we know that it's important to test your Playbooks before you deploy them on your site!
+The visual builder is a great tool to help you map out and plan the logical flow of your Playbook, but we know that it's important to test your Playbooks before you deploy them on your site!

 Two features within Drift lend themselves perfectly to testing Bot Playbooks - DriftLinks and Conversational Landing Pages (CLPs).
-These are easy methods for testing your bots as they will appear to end-users, without going live to your entire user base.

-This document will cover:
+This document will cover

 - Getting Started: Building something to Test